The Second World War

 The Second World War was over.
 But it left a huge impact on history.
 That history is shared on a global scale.
 Yet the war is also very personal.
 Grandpa Dan’s memories of the war stuck with him.
 It is this kind of human dimension that keeps me interested in history.

-Trevor Getz is Professor of African and World History at San Francisco State University.
-He has written or edited eleven books, including the award-winning graphic history Abina and the Important Men, and co-produced several prize-winning documentaries.
+Trevor Getz The author of this article is Trevor Getz.
+He is Professor of African History at San Francisco State University.
+He has written eleven books on African and world history, including Abina and the Important Men.
 He is also the author of A Primer for Teaching African History, which explores questions about how we should teach the history of Africa in high school and university classes.

 Image Credits